mirix/approaches-to-diarisation/README.md

 5. The new script reclusters short sentences using the clusters of long sentences as reference.
 This works surprisingly well (better than HDBSCAN's approximate_predict).

-6. Interactive 3D plots with [plotly](https://github.com/plotly/plotly.py) and saves the diarised SRT files.
+6. Saves interactive 3D HTML plots procuded with [plotly](https://github.com/plotly/plotly.py) along with the diarised SRT files.
 Note that even though we are using only 3 dimensions for plotting, more (50 or as many as possible) are employed for the actual clustering.

 Script 2 was tested on Python 3.8.16: